 The Liquidator has little or no movement when overdrawn directors loan account occurs (But blamed when collecting it).
 The Liquidator collects all debts owed to the Company as part of their duty.
-Directors must be advised by their accountants to monitor the situation monthly.
+Their accountants must advise directors to monitor the situation monthly.
 When profits reduce, tax-saving will no longer be a priority.
 If this is the situation, it may be the director is then rewarded through the company payroll, if no profit exists.

 If a company enters into Liquidation, and a balance shows owing on the overdrawn directors’ loan account.
 The loan account forms part of the assets of the Company.
 Then, the Liquidator has a statutory duty to realise it.